gkoberger/teleprompter/README.md

 If you see this and want to use it, create an Issue and I can fix the code up a bit so anyone can use it :)

+# Trying it out

+If you don't want to install it locally, you can play with it at https://tele.gkoberger.com

+(It asks for an email, but that's only so there's a unique connection and there's no overlap!
+Any random string, as long as it's the same across all devices, will do.)

 # Installing locally

 ```